ubccpsc/310/project/Deliverable1.md

     /**
      * Perform a query on UBCInsight.
      *
      * @param query  The query to be performed.
-This is the same as the body of the POST message.
+     *
+     * If a query is incorrectly formatted, references a dataset not added (in memory or on disk),
+     * or references multiple datasets, it should be rejected.
      *
      * @return Promise <any[]>
      *